manix17/AI-Youtube-Summarizer/README.md

 1.  **Set Your API Key:**
     - Right-click the extension icon in your toolbar and select "Options".
-    - Choose your preferred AI provider (Google Gemini, OpenAI, or Anthropic Claude).
+    - Choose your preferred AI provider (Google Gemini, OpenAI, Anthropic Claude, or OpenRouter).
     - Enter your API key, test it, and save your settings.
 2.  **Navigate to YouTube:** Go to any YouTube video with a transcript.
 3.  **Get a Summary:** Click the **"✨ Summarize"** button that appears below the video player.